The sometimes uproarious history of amateur radio in Tasmania! prepared by Richard Rogers VK7RO October 2004

 Wireless experimenters were busy in Tasmania before the First World War, 11 stations being listed in 1911.
-A.H.Medhurst (later 7AH) and W.P.Hallam contacted visiting warships in 1901.
+F.W.Medhurst (later 7AH) and W.P.Hallam contacted visiting warships in 1901.
 Geoff Hall (later 7GH) said his best DX using a spark transmitter and coherer receiver was only 200 yards!
 The Marconi company built a station at Devonport in 1906 to demonstrate communication with Victoria.
 Father Shaw, the “wireless priest” erected a station on King Island in 1911.
-The coast radio station, VIH, was built in Hobart in 1912.
+The coast radio station, VIH, was built in Hobart on the Queen’s Domain in 1912.

 The Hobart club started boldly with its own rooms in Trafalgar Place.
 However, following an unsatisfactory demonstration of wireless at Hobart’s “Palais de Danse”, which was probably due to a lack of knowledge of public address, there was dissension amongst the members.
 Later demonstrations held in a hall where the audience was quiet and not attempting to dance, were successful, Sydney broadcasting stations being received.